 Here you can find some timebanking case studies:

-Partnership case studies are ones that have been co-produced with our partners.
+Partnership case studies have been co-produced with our partners.

 Surrey County Council (Tom Davis) will continue to support and develop the Surrey Timebanking network and is assisting with the facilitation of regular network meetings, whilst the time banks remain part of the Timebanking UK South East regional and national time bank networks.